 Name: Tammy Kimbler

 Occupation: Marketing Communications Professional and Food Preservation Teacher.

-Place of Residence: Minneapolis, Minnesota
+Place of Residence: Minneapolis, Minn.

 h of majestic Mt.
-Shasta.
-She learned canning and pickling from her mother and great-grandmother at an early age; she learned how to care for livestock and plants from her dad.
+Shasta in the Cascade mountain range.
+She learned canning and pickling from her mother and great-grandmother at an early age, and learned how to care for livestock and plants from her father.

-Tammy’s mission is to share what she knows about food from the perspective of a homemade and do-it-yourself lifestyle.
-There are so many foods we consume that we leave up to corporate production that can easily (or with a little instruction/knowledge) be done at home.
-This has a huge impact on our heath, our environment, our local community and, often, our pocketbooks.
-She’s here to demystify many food processes and show how easy, accessible, healthful and delicious gaining control of your personal food system can be.
+Tammy’s mission is to share what she knows about food from the perspective of a homemade and do-it-yourself lifestyle, challenging people to consider the impact they can make on the food system, personal and global heath, and the environment, just by learning to cook and grow food.
+She’s here to demystify food processes and show how easy, accessible, healthful and delicious gaining control of your personal food system can be.